ndalmasso/spectra-fitting/README.md

 ## Citation

-If you use this tool in your research, please cite: [Citation details to be added]
+If you use this tool in your research, please cite: [PAPER]

 ## Contact